-We do enrichment analysis for 603 genes the DMRs between high-grade adenoma and low-grade adenoma located on, most terms are nervous system and signal transduction associated (Figure 3A).
+Enrichment analysis to 603 DMRs between high-grade adenoma and low-grade adenoma located on, most terms are nervous system and signal transduction associated (Figure 3A).
 Recent years, gut-brain cross-talk is focused by more and more studies, and in our study dopaminergic synapse and serotonergic synapse are hit on KEGG enrichment result, which play a role in gut-brain axis model.
 NHA includes almost genes the NLA and LAHA DMRs located on (Figure 2D).
 To figure out potential function changes from low-grade adenoma to high-grade adenoma, the Gene Ontology (GO) enrichment were performed for 275 genes significantly different methylated just in NLA and NHA without LAHA, and 571 significantly different methylated genes shown in LAHA and NHA without NLA (Figure 3B).
 For 275 genes significantly different methylated just in NLA and NHA, GO analysis shows the top term enriched is proteolysis, and extracellular matrix disassembly, inorganic anion transport and cobalamin metabolic process also be hit.
 Cell adhesion, and positive regulation of positive chemotaxis and neuropeptide signaling pathway are hit on overlapped part between NLA and LAHA.
 What is intriguing is the results show the genes significantly different methylated only from low-grade adenoma to high-grade adenoma were enriched for chemical synaptic transmission, transmission of nerve impulse, calcium ion transmembrane transport and etc. Most of them are nervous system associated, exhibiting different pattern of LAHA compared with NLA.

+Figure 3.
+Enrichment analysis shown Nervous system was associated with adenoma development.
+(A): GO and KEGG analysis to overall DMRs.
+(B): GO and KEGG analysis to DRMs identified from LGA vs Normal and HGA vs Normal.

 Hyper-methylated CpG sites showed better diagnostic performance than the hypo-methylated pattern